 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 (Always recommended for cookies.)
 Set aside.

 - Roll balls of dough (about 1 scant Tablespoon of dough per cookie) into the granulated/coarse sugar.
 Place each ball 2 inches apart on the baking sheets.
 Bake for 13 minutes or until cracked on the top.

 - Remove from the oven and allow to cool on baking sheet for 5 minutes before transferring to a wire rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls (not rolled in sugar) freeze well for up to 3 months.
 Roll frozen dough balls in the sugar and bake for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

-- A couple brands I favor: Grandma’s Robust Molasses, Grandma’s Unsulphured Molasses, or Wholesome!’s Organic Molasses (this stuff is potent and delicious!
+- Molasses: A couple brands I favor– Grandma’s Robust Molasses, Grandma’s Unsulphured Molasses, or Wholesome!’s Organic Molasses (this stuff is potent and delicious!
 It’s what I used in these pictured cookies.)